-- Abbey View West
+- 1. Abbey View West

-Abbey View East
+- 2. Abbey View East

 - 3. Jubilee Field

 - 4. Coppin Rise

-Objective 2 - to protect 'Home Farm'.
+Objective 2 - To protect 'Home Farm'.

-- Home Farm is the key area of open land in the western half of the parish to the north east of Belmont Abbey. - 5.5 The site comprises of agricultural land which lies outside the urban settlement boundary, as previously defined in the Herefordshire Unitary Development Plan and is unregistered parkland.
+- 5.4 The key area of open land in the western half of the parish to the north east of Belmont Abbey. - 5.5 Home Farm is located on the western fringe of Belmont.
+The site comprises of agricultural land that lies outside the urban settlement boundary, as defined in the Herefordshire Unitary Development Plan and within an unregistered parkland.
 There is also evidence of below ground archaeological remains from Roman times.

-Figure 4 - Unregistered Parks and Gardens
+Figure 4- Unregistered Parks and Gardens

-Extract taken from the Hereford UDP showing the extent of the unregistered parks and gardens within Belmont Rural parish and neighbouring Breinton
+Extract taken from the Hereford UDP showing the extent of the unregistered parks and gardens within Belmont Rural parish

-- 5.6 A planning application was submitted in 2012 for a residential development of up to 85 dwellings on 'The Triangle' (the area of land running just past the Almshouses to the east, along part of Ruckhall Lane and main entrance to the west of Home Farm on the A465).
+- 5.6 A planning application was submitted in 2012 for a residential development of up to 85 dwellings on 'The Triangle'.
 The application was refused by Herefordshire Council in 2012 and in 2013 a planning appeal was made by the developer.
 The appeal was dealt with as an Inquiry and in January 2014 the appeal was dismissed.
-Key considerations in the Inspector's decision were: - harm to the character and appearance of the area. - a number of Grade II listed buildings surround the site.
-These include Belmont Abbey, Home Farm Stables, The Almshouses and Chapel, which is currently under reconstruction and Belmont House, the former Golf Club site. - ecological impact to the parkland, grazing land and veteran trees which are of high ecological interest.

-5.7 The appeal was made at a time when Herefordshire Council could not demonstrate that they had a 5-year housing land supply (HLS).
+Key considerations in the Inspectors decision were: - harm to the character and appearance of the area. - a number of Grade II listed buildings surround the site.
+These include Belmont Abbey, Home Farm and stables, The Alms House which is currently under reconstruction and Belmont House the former Golf Club site. - ecological impacts to the parkland, grazing land and veteran trees which are of high ecological interest. - 5.7 The appeal was made at a time when Herefordshire Council could not demonstrate that they had a 5 year housing land supply (HLS).
 The Inspector at the appeal stated that: